HackerN64/F3DEX3/README.md

   a segment to run the material, remap the segment in the material to a display list that immediately returns, and so if the material is called again it won't run.
-- Clipped triangles are drawn by minimal overlapping scanlines algorithm; this **slightly improves RDP draw time** for large tris (max of about 500 us per frame, usually much less or zero).

 ### Miscellaneous